int08h/blog/content/post/ode-to-the-queue.md

 ```

 Later in program order the consumer executes two sequential `pop` operations
-and retreives `[a, b]`.
+and retrieves `[a, b]`.
 Intuitively this makes sense: the `push` operations were
 simultaneous and we don't know which producer "won" the race
 to enqueue an element first.
 We can also accept that the two sequential `pop`
-operations could have instead produced `[b, a]` without violating our intuition.
+operations could have instead produced `[b, a]` without violating our intuition
-(The empty result case is ignored in this example.)
+(the empty result case is ignored in this example).

 Now imagine three producers: